JVital2013/vitality-goes/README.md

 The `http_server` part is optional and is only needed to provide decoder/demodulator statistics to Vitality GOES.
 For more information, see [the config documentation](/docs/config.md#general).

-### Option 3: XRIT Demodulator
+### Option 3: XRIT Decoder
-Thanks to @abomb60, data from XRIT Demodulator is supported as well.
+Thanks to @abomb60, data from USA-Satcom's XRIT Decoder is supported as well.

 ### Vitality GOES Dependencies
 Vitality GOES needs to be hosted on a web server stack.
 Recommended software versions: